shadow6444/Dineovu---Project/README.txt

 # cd server
 to go to server directory

-then remove the dependencies bu running this command
-# Remove-Item -Recurse -Force node_modules
 then install the node modules by running the command
 # npm install